If you’re like me and buy a big container of ghee on sale, sooner or later you will find yourself asking the question: does ghee go bad?

 How to Tell if Ghee Has Gone Bad

 Since the milk solids are removed, ghee does not spoil as quickly as regular butter.
 Although ghee has a long shelf life, it will go rancid at some point.
 However, the process is different from regular butter due to the lack of milk solids.
 When butter is about to go bad, it goes through hydrolysis, the butyrate in it starts producing a foul odor.
-Since ghee doesn’t have butyrate, it doesn’t go through hydrolysis.
+Since ghee doesn’t have butyrate, there’s no hydrolysis.